 If you would like to volunteer to help with our Meadow management projects, please contact Ross Van de Zande, and check out the Centre News page and updates on this page for further information on the work we do.

-Our next volunteer work day will be Spring 2021 (date tbc).
+Our next volunteer work day will be Autumn 2021 (date tbc).
 We meet on the Meadow at 9.30am.
 Lunchtime refreshments will be available from the Centre Café.
 Don’t forget to wear appropriate clothing.

 Area of Outstanding National Beauty Award (AONB) – 2020

 Last year we nominated the KCA for the Robert Erith National Landscape Award for work we have achieved on the Great Meadow over the years.
 We came very close to winning:

 “Your group came very close to winning the award but there was someone whose contribution to the Dedham Vale AONB and Stour Valley was even more outstanding than your amazing achievements.
 The judges all agreed that you were an incredible community group who had accomplished a great deal over the years for wildlife, people and access.”

 We can now use the phrase ‘nominated for an AONB award in 2020’ when talking about our work on the Great Meadow.

 Ross Van de Zande